 Prospecting for door-to-door sales is just like prospecting for any other customer.
 Before you can find people to target, you need to clearly identify the subset of people you want to target by building out a customer avatar (or buyer persona).

-This can either take the form of a set of demographics that describes your average customer, or you can go in-detail and describe a non-existent single person who you would consider the ideal customer.
+This can either take the form of a set of demographics that describes your average customer, or you can go in-detail and describe a person who you would consider the ideal customer.
 Both are useful strategies.
-Either way, here are some question you can think about to get started:
+Either way, here are some questions you can think about to get started:

 - How old are they?